pr0ximaCent/Grey-Matter/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Brainwave - Modern UI/UX website, developed using React.js and Tailwind CSS, exemplifies modern UI/UX principles.
+Grey Matter - Modern UI/UX website, developed using React.js and Tailwind CSS, exemplifies modern UI/UX principles.
 Its sleek design, seamless animations, and overall user experience set a high standard, serving as a reference or inspiration for future modern applications or websites in general.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
 It's a place where people help each other out.